GeekTrainer/learn-vue/2-dynamic-rendering/2-exercise-rendering-lists.md

 ### Exploring the code

 Note the `v-for` directive.
-This will create a new `div` element for each `productClass`.
-We also generate the `index` for each item, which we use as the `:key` for the display.
-Finally, we see the appropriate code to display the `name` and `price` for each `productClass`.
+This will create a new `div` element for each `productClass` item.
+You also generate the `index` for each item, which you use as the `:key` for the display.
+Finally, you see the appropriate code to display the `name` and `price`, for each `productClass` item.

 > ![NOTE]
 > Note the call to `toLocalString`.
-Because we are working inside the `{{ }}` we are able to call any valid JavaScript.
+Because you're working inside the `{{ }}` you're able to call any valid JavaScript.
 Also, while the locale string is set to **en-US**, you can update it to your particular region.

 ## Launch the page in Live Server